-- a) horses must be at least 7 years, based on their natural birthday to be eligible to enter FEI and FEI levels (excluding FEI Pony Tests), and 8 years, based on their natural birthday, to enter Grand Prix - b) an imported horse/pony must be graded by the SDA, and owners of the horse/pony registered with a foreign National Federation must: - provide the SDA with written evidence of overseas performances.
+- a) horses born in the Northern Hemisphere must be at least 7 years, based on their natural birthday of age on 1 January to be eligible to enter FEI and FEI levels (excluding FEI Pony Tests), and 8 years, based on their natural birthday, to enter Grand Prix - b) horses born in the Southern Hemisphere must be at least 7 years of age on 1 August to be eligible to enter FEI and FEI levels (excluding FEI Pony Tests), and 8 years to enter Grand Prix - e)b) an imported horse/pony must be graded by the SDA, and owners of the horse/pony registered with a foreign National Federation must: - provide the SDA with written evidence of overseas performances.
 If the horse/pony does not have any performances and is to be competed at FEI level, the requirement as set out in rule 4.8.3.2 must be completed.
 Refer also to rule 4.8.3.5